-- CO1 (KNOWLEDGE): State the concept rehabilitation; Recognize the models of rehabilitation; Define intellectual disability, learning disability and autism spectrum disorder; Name the methods of assessment for intellectual disability, learning disability and autism spectrum disorder; Name the various interventions for intellectual disability, learning disability and autism spectrum disorder; Name the various legal policies related to disabilities; Write about Mental Health Act, PWD act, RCI Act and National Trust act. - CO2 (COMPREHENSION): Explain the Historical roots of rehabilitation psychology; Illustrate the scope of rehabilitation psychology; Explain different models of rehabilitation psychology; Explain the functions of rehabilitation; Illustrate intellectual disability and its classification, its prevalence and intervention; Explain learning disability, its characteristics, assessments and psychological intervention; Explain Autism, its characteristics, assessments and psychological intervention; Explain fearing impairment, visual impairment and orthopedic impairment; Explain various legal issues associated with rehabilitation policies and services.
+- CO1 (KNOWLEDGE): State the concept rehabilitation; Recognize the models of rehabilitation; Define intellectual disability, learning disability and autism spectrum disorder; Name the methods of assessment for intellectual disability, learning disability and autism spectrum disorder; Name the various interventions for intellectual disability, learning disability and autism spectrum disorder; Name various legal policies related to disabilities; Write about Mental Health Act, PWD act, RCI Act and National Trust act. - CO2 (COMPREHENSION): Explain the Historical roots of rehabilitation psychology; Illustrate the scope of rehabilitation psychology; Explain different models of rehabilitation psychology; Explain the functions of rehabilitation; Illustrate intellectual disability and its classification, its prevalence and intervention; Explain learning disability, its characteristics, assessments and psychological intervention; Explain Autism, its characteristics, assessments and psychological intervention; Explain physical disability in terms of hearing impairment, visual impairment and orthopedic impairment; Explain various legal issues associated with rehabilitation policies and services.

-- CO3 (APPLICATION): Apply various models of rehabilitation in practice; Ascertain the functional level of children with intellectual disability; Assess the learning disability and apply various assessment tools; Identify the symptoms of autism and assess the level of severity; Assess the causes of hearing impairment, visual impairment and orthopedic impairment in a patient; Perform the guidelines specified in the Mental Health Act, PWD act, RCI Act and National Trust act in the target population; Design training programs for professionals in rehabilitation. - CO4 (ANALYSIS): Analyze the scope of rehabilitation psychology; Identify the functions and general functions of rehabilitation psychology; Identify people with intellectual disability, learning disability and autism spectrum disorder; Compare various psychological tools for assessment of cognitive and academic disability and find out their effectiveness; Compare and analyze the effectiveness of various psychological interventions for cognitive and academic disability and find out their effectiveness for physical disabilities; Criticize the various acts and government policies designed for people with mental and physical disabilities; Analyze various community programs and training programs for rehabilitation professionals. - CO5 (SYNTHESIS): Summarize historical origin of rehabilitation psychology; Summarize various models of rehabilitation; Summarize intellectual disability and conclude on the prevention and early intervention for people with intellectual disability; Summarize learning disability; Summarize Autism spectrum disorder and conclude on the prevention and early intervention for people with intellectual disability; Summarize Autism spectrum disorder and conclude on the prevention of hearing impairment, visual impairment and orthopedic impairment; Conclude about the successful implementation of Mental Health Act, PWD act, RCI Act and National Trust act. - CO6 (EVALUATION): Evaluate the function of rehabilitation psychology; Assess the effectiveness of various psychological interventions for cognitive and academic disability; Judge best psychological intervention of Intellectual disability, learning disability and autism; Determine causes and prevention for physical disability; Determine the flaws in the successful implementation of various Acts related to disability; Evaluate the effectiveness of various training programs for professionals in rehabilitation.
+- CO3 (APPLICATION): Apply various models of rehabilitation in practice; Ascertain the functional level of children with intellectual disability; Assess the learning disability and apply various assessment tools; Identify the symptoms of autism and assess the level of severity; Assess the causes of hearing impairment, visual impairment and orthopedic impairment in a patient; Perform the guidelines specified in the Mental Health Act, PWD act, RCI Act and National Trust act in the target population; Design training programs for professionals in rehabilitation. - CO4 (ANALYSIS): Analyze the scope of rehabilitation psychology; Identify the functions and general functions of rehabilitation psychology; Identify people with intellectual disability, learning disability and autism spectrum disorder; Compare various psychological tools for assessment of cognitive and academic disability and find out their effectiveness; Compare and analyze the effectiveness of various psychological interventions for cognitive and academic disability and find out their effectiveness; Analyze the rehabilitation process for physical disabilities; Criticize the various acts and government policies designed for people with mental and physical disabilities; Analyze various community programs and training programs for rehabilitation professionals. - CO5 (SYNTHESIS): Summarize historical origin of rehabilitation psychology; Summarize various models of rehabilitation; Summarize intellectual disability and conclude on the prevention and early intervention for people with intellectual disability; Summarize learning disability and conclude on the prevention and early intervention for people with intellectual disability; Summarize Autism spectrum disorder and conclude on the prevention and early intervention for people with intellectual disability; Summarize on nature, causes and prevention of hearing impairment, visual impairment and orthopedic impairment; Conclude about the successful implementation of Mental Health Act, PWD act, RCI Act and National Trust act. - CO6 (EVALUATION): Evaluate the function of rehabilitation psychology; Assess the effectiveness of various psychological interventions for cognitive and academic disability; Judge best psychological intervention of Intellectual disability, learning disability and autism; Determine causes and prevention for physical disability; Determine the flaws in the successful implementation of various Acts related to disability; Evaluate the effectiveness of various training programs for professionals in rehabilitation.